-For ModusToolboxTM version 3.0, there is a new tool called the BSP Assistant to create and modify BSPs.
+For ModusToolbox[TM] version 3.x, there is a tool called the BSP Assistant to create and modify BSPs.
 Refer to the BSP Assistant user guide for details about using that tool.

 For a better understanding of the contents and structure of a BSP and more detailed information about how to create a custom BSP, as well as update the Wi-Fi and Bluetooth® connectivity device and firmware in a BSP, refer to Application Note AN235297.